Height: To 15 feet, but usually little more than a shrub

 Range: The eastern United States from New England to Texas

-Typical Habitat: Sunny, open habitats, such as old fields and disturbed areas
+Typical Habitat: Sunny, open habitats, such as old fields, road sides and other types of disturbed areas

 The Winged Sumac: An Often-Overlooked Sumac

 The winged sumac is a common shrub or small tree that – like many other sumacs — grows in old fields, edge habitats, and other places where many other members of the local flora assemblages have trouble thriving.
 This means it often turns up alongside roads and overgrown commercial lots, in addition to wild areas.

 But while the staghorn (Rhus typhina) and smooth sumacs (Rhus glabra) get most of the attention, the winged sumac is rarely as celebrated.
 This is unfortunate, as the species is quite attractive.
 Its leaves are quite glossy all year long (hence the alternative common name for the species: shiny sumac), and they become incredibly vibrant red during the fall.

 The winged sumac is pretty similar looking to other sumacs, meaning that you’ll have to begin by distinguishing it from elderberries (Sambucus canadensis) and the tree of heaven (Ailanthus altissima).

 But the fruit often make identification easy enough, when present.
 Habitat will also provide clues, as winged sumacs generally like to grow in open, sunny habitats, often in areas with poor soil.